Recovering from Eating Disorders

 - Body image concerns

-The nutritional management process of eating disorders has been developed using a combination of evidence based practice, peer support, clinical experience and effective treatment models.
-Further, a wealth of Rachael’s knowledge and practice has also come from everything that she learns from the clients themselves.
-Rachael works in collaboration with the general practitioner, psychologist, psychiatrist, counsellor and carers and family to ensure that an integrated approach is adopted.
+Her nutrition care process for eating disorders has been developed using a combination of evidence informed practice, current research, peer support, clinical experience and effective nutrition practice models.
+Further, she obtains a wealth of knowledge from each client and their family, which she takes time and interest in getting to know and understand their history, stories and food archaeology.
+Rachael works with the general practitioner, psychologist, psychiatrist, counsellor and carers and family to ensure that a collaborative approach is adopted.

 It is not about the food ….
 Carolyn Crostin

 It is not about the food………but then it is all about the food.
 Food becomes an individual’s way of feeling in control, often when other things in their world feels totally outside their control.
 This can manifest into food restriction, overeating then followed by compensatory behaviours, avoidance of certain types of food, altered eating behaviours, distorted and rigid views and rules about food.
 However, with such extreme behaviours that are not consistent with happy or healthy bodies, unfortunate physical, mental and emotional changes happen as the body tries to preserve itself.
 It then does become all about the food, in the sense of nutritional rehabilitation process that needs to happen to nourish the body back to its health and optimal functioning.
-From this point, Rachael works on building a positive, nourishing, balanced and freeing relationship with food as you learn your new food language.
-The old language patterns have to be unlearnt, new language needs to be developed, practised regularly to become a fluent and correct dialect that is effortless.
+Renourishment and nutritional repletion needs to happen from the inside out, and the cellular nutrition of each individual is foremost in her mind to help the body restore its functioning.
+From this point, Rachael works on building a positive, nourishing, balanced and freeing relationship with food to help you learn your new food language.
+The old food language patterns have to be unlearnt, new food language developed, and then practiced regularly enough so that it becomes fluent and effortless.

-If you would like Rachael to help you share and navigate your journey to normalised eating, please book an appointment at Eat and Enjoy Nutrition.
+If you would like Rachael to help you share and navigate your journey to normalised eating, health and wellness, please book an appointment at Eat and Enjoy Nutrition.